-19 Best Pedestal Fans of 2019 | Reviews & Buyer's Guide - Architecture Lab
+10 Best Pedestal Fans | Reviews + Guide

 If you like having vintage appliances in your home, the Vornado VFan Sr Pedestal Fan will be your new favorite.
 It has a classic Vornado design straight from the 1940s.
 And this air circulator will make you swoon over its quality as you continue to get flooded with compliments for this signature piece in your home.

 It comes with full metal construction, a fully pivoting head that provides multidirectional airflow, and an adjustable height from about 42 to 55 inches.
 Moreover, it has three quiet speed settings, and it’s covered with a 5-year satisfaction warranty.
-Overall, the color, the vintage design, and the easy to use features is what makes this piece stand out amongst the rest.
+Overall, the color, the vintage design, and the easy-to-use features are what make this piece stand out amongst the rest.

 - Comes with excellent airflow